Paying it forward…

 As my schedule permits, and on a select basis, I will read your script and meet with you privately, either in person or by phone, to give you my detailed feedback.
 This would include my actual notes in your script, and any ideas for improving the story, characterizations, plot and dialogue.

 It usually takes me a few days to read your script and synthesize my thoughts into notes that will be constructive.
-And when we meet, or talk by phone, we need to be prepared to spend at least half a day together.
+And when we meet, or talk by phone, we need to be prepared to spend at least three hours together.

 For script treatments (over 20 pages): $500